How Long Does It Take for a Tattoo to Heal?

 How Long Does It Take for a Tattoo to Heal

-However, tattoos are painful, and not everyone has the strength to draw a tattoo on their body.
+Tattoos are beautiful, and sometimes, they tell a story or represent something important.
+However, they are painful, and not everyone has the strength to draw one on their body.
 But how long does it take for a tattoo to heal?

 It’s essential for the courageous ones hoping to get a tattoo someday to know the basics and how much pain they endure.